LSXPrime/soundflow-docs/src/content/docs/api-reference.md

 *   `InverseSampleRate`: The inverse of the sample rate (1 / `SampleRate`).
 *   `SampleFormat`: The audio sample format.
 *   `SampleRate`: The audio sample rate.
+*   `CurrentPlaybackDevice`: Gets the currently selected playback device.
+*   `CurrentCaptureDevice`: Gets the currently selected capture device.
+*   `CaptureDeviceCount`: Gets the number of available capture devices.
+*   `PlaybackDeviceCount`: Gets the number of available playback devices.
+*   `PlaybackDevices`: Gets an array of available playback devices.
+*   `CaptureDevices`: Gets an array of available capture devices.

 **Events:**